sonic-net/DASH/documentation/private-link-service/private-link-service.md

    | --- | --- | --- |
    | entry_attr.SAI_ENI_ATTR_PL_UNDERLAY_SIP | `sai_ip_address_t` | 2.2.2.1 |

-3. **ConnTrack Lookup**: If flow already exists, we directly apply the transformation from the flow, otherwise, move on.
+3. **Conntrack Lookup**: If flow already exists, we directly apply the transformation from the flow, otherwise, move on.
 4. **ACL**: No changes in the ACL stage, it will work just like the other cases.
 5. **Routing**: The inner destination IP (a.k.a. overlay dip) will be used for finding the route entry.
 This will trigger the maprouting action to run, which makes the packet entering Mapping stage.